Sugar Pursuit

 For the pastry (read the post to learn how to make this cake with store-bought puff pastry)

-• In another bowl, add the cold eggs, ice-cold water, and vinegar.
-Whisk with a fork to break the eggs.
-Pour into the center of the dry ingredients.
+• In another bowl, combine the cold egg, ice-cold water, and vinegar.
+Whisk with a fork to break up the egg.

-• Meanwhile, preheat the oven to 210C or 410F and prepare 6 pieces of parchment paper and a baking sheet.
+• Meanwhile, preheat the oven to 200C (400F) and prepare 4 pieces of parchment paper and a baking sheet.

 For the pastry cream

-• In a bowl, combine the eggs, corn starch, sugar, salt, and vanilla extract until smooth.
+• In a saucepan, combine the sugar, cornstarch, and salt.

-• Pour the mixture into a large dish (I use a baking dish), cover with plastic wrap so it touches the mixture, and place in the freezer for 30 minutes to 1 hour or until cold.
-Alternatively, you can keep the mixture in the saucepan that you were using for cooking, cover it with plastic wrap the same way, and place it in the fridge overnight.
+• Pour into a clean bowl, cover with plastic wrap pressed directly onto the surface, and place in the freezer for 30 minutes to 1 hour until cold.
+Alternatively, leave it in the saucepan, cover the same way, and refrigerate overnight.

-• When the cake layers are baked and at room temperature and the pastry cream is cold, whip the heavy cream with powdered sugar (in a stand mixer fitted with a whisk attachment) to stiff peaks.
-You can also use a bowl and a hand mixer instead.
+• Once the cake layers are at room temperature and the pastry cream is cold, whip the heavy cream with the powdered sugar to medium peaks.

 Assembling the cake

-• Place a small amount of cream on a plate that you're going to use for assembling the cake.
+• Spread a small amount of cream onto the serving plate to anchor the cake.
 Place the first cake layer on top and press gently.

-• Add around ⅓ cup of the cream (approximately 75g) on top of the cake layer and spread evenly with an offset spatula or a large spoon.
+• Add around 85g (approximately ⅓ cup but I recommend using kitchen scale to make sure you will have enough cream to crumb coat the cake) of cream on top and spread evenly with an offset spatula.
 Place the next cake layer on top and press gently.
-Continue until no cake layers are left.
+Continue until all cake layers are used.

 Notes